arez/arez/docs/at_dependency.md

 more other Arez components such as when a view model in a web application is derived from entities that are propagated from a server.

-The annotation processor will generate an internal observer if there are any `CASCADE` dependencies declared by the component and another internal observer if there are any `SET_NULL` dependencies declared.
-The observers will invoke the methods annotated with the {@api_url: annotations.Dependency} annotation within the scope of a tracking transaction and this means the {@api_url: annotations.Dependency} annotation can be on a method annotated with either the {@api_url: annotations.Observable} annotation or the {@api_url: annotations.Computed}
+The {@api_url: annotations.Dependency} annotation can be placed on an {@api_url: annotations.Observable}
-annotation.
-The observer will automatically track dependencies as they change.
+property or on a non-observable property.
+The component will correctly monitor mutations of {@api_url: annotations.Observable} property to ensure that the correct dependency is monitored.
+For non-observable properties, Arez assumes that the value returned from the method will never change and will cache the result of invoking that method until the component is disposed.

 It should be noted that only observable properties can be marked as a `SET_NULL` dependency as that is the only mechanism that Arez can use to trigger a re-evaluation of the condition function after a reference to